vkbo/novelWriter/docs/source/tech_technical.rst

 If you wish to find the physical location of a document in the project, you can either look it up in the project XML file, select :guilabel:`Show File Details` from the :guilabel:`Document` menu when having the document open, or look in the ``ToC.txt`` file in the root of the project folder.
-The ``ToC.txt`` file has a list of all document files in the project and where they are saved.
+The ``ToC.txt`` file has a list of all documents in the project and where they are saved.

 The reason for this cryptic file naming is to avoid issues with file naming conventions and restrictions on different operating systems, and also to have a file name that does not depend on